GAsNA/cluster-monitoring/README.md

 # Cluster Monitoring
-Little web application to monitoring 42Paris cluster.
+Little web application to monitoring 42Paris clusters.

 Frontend is in React ; Backend is in Go.